daywiss/ng-user/README.md

 ng-user
 =======

 A basic user management plugin for Angular.
+Meant to be used with a restful backend.